Jerry Schild: Career

 Throughout the 1980s, Schild consistently raced hard on various other circuits including Midgets and Sprint cars (Texas Super Sprinters) on various dirt tracks in Texas.
 Afterward, he returned to asphalt, including another trip down Victory lane at the Lubri Lon Grand Prix at Texas World Speedway in the TIDA (Texas International Driver's Association).
 Schild competed in various Late Model Stock Car events in this decade.

-In 2003, Schild won the Texas State Championship with the Texas Asphault Modified Series, racing in Houston, Corpus Christi, San Antonio and Kyle, Texas.
+In 2003, Schild won the Texas State Championship with the Texas Asphalt Modified Series, racing in Houston, Corpus Christi, San Antonio and Kyle, Texas.
 In 2004, he was 2nd in state points with several wins.
 In 2005, he ran a limited schedule and placed 6th in state points.
 In 2006, Jerry ran the Houston Modified series at Houston Motorsports Park and was the track champion in modified.

 Jerry continued to race at Houston Motorsports Park in the NASCAR WHELEN All American Series up until he was murdered in 2012.

 He drove a d total of 1750.1 mi in the top level of American stock car racing; the equivalent of 1142 laps.
 While starting in 26th place on average, Schild always improved on that by finishing in 22nd place.
 His only "top ten" finish came at the 1974 Southern 500.

 During his NASCAR career, Schild was frugal and didn't spend much money on racing essentials.
 His philosophy centered on "pure driving talent" as opposed to having first-tier materials as found with modern teams like Hendrick Motorsports and Joe Gibbs Racing.

 In the 1974 NASCAR Winston Cup Series season, Jerry's total career earnings was confirmed at US$8,396 ($ when adjusted for inflation).
 Schild would typically compete in the #07 Chevrolet machine owned by Rush Johnson.